Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 Each metric answers a slightly different question.
 For that reason, I do not rely on only one number to judge the model.

 A forecast can have a reasonable average error but still be systematically too high or too low.
-In demand planning, this distinction matters because over-forecasting and under-forecasting create different business risks.
+In demand planning, this distinction matters because overforecasting and underforecasting create different business risks.

 For example, a model that consistently overestimates demand may lead to excess inventory, markdowns, and higher working capital.
 A model that consistently underestimates demand may lead to stockouts, lost sales, and lower service levels.